Home > Blog > Home Kitchen Products > How Do You Clean a Stainless Steel Laundry Sink

 How Do You Clean a Stainless Steel Laundry Sink

-1. Blast your laundry sink with 140°F (60°C) hot water for 5 minutes to loosen up grime.
+1. Pre-heat: Blast your laundry sink with 140°F (60°C) hot water for 5 minutes to loosen up grime.

-2. Grab a sponge, dip it in citric acid (or white vinegar), and scrub away soap scum and limescale.
+2. Scrub: Grab a sponge, dip it in citric acid (or white vinegar), and scrub away soap scum and limescale.

-5. Wipe it dry with a clean rag and rub on a little oil to keep your sink shiny and happy.
+5. Protect: Wipe it dry with a clean rag and rub on a little oil to keep your sink shiny and happy.

-Why Bother Cleaning Your Laundry Sink Regularly?
+Why Bother Cleaning Your Laundry Sink Regularly

 1. Kick Stubborn Stains and Buildup to the Curb